 Unsurprisingly, asking employers nicely for large lump sums of cash for your settlement agreement just doesn’t work.
 Remember its not what you ought to receive because you’ve been such a loyal employee and generally nice person.
 Its what they owe you for the mistreatment afforded and for forcing you out of your job in one way or another.
 No need to be nasty, but you’re going to need to be a tough cookie.
 Negotiating a settlement agreement is not for the faint hearted, even if you do have lawyers on your side you’ll still need to be prepared to dig in for a fight.
 Hopefully it’ll be worth it.

 But don’t burn your negotiating bridges

 Its no good ranting and raving about how badly you’ve been mistreated and how you’re going to rain down vengeance upon your employer should they refuse to agree to your demands.
 This is not a hostage situation!
 No matter how badly you’ve been treated, try to maintain a sense of decorum.
-There’s nothing wrong with stating matter-of-factly, in a without prejudice letter, than unless the compromise agreement negotiation is successful, you will see them in court.
-But try to take some of the emotion out of the situation, at least no more emotion than strictly necessary.
+There’s nothing wrong with stating matter-of-factly, in a without prejudice letter, that unless the settlement agreement negotiation is successful, you will see them in court.
+Try to take some of the emotion out of the situation, at least no more emotion than strictly necessary.
 We’re not asking you to hide your feelings, just don’t come across as too bitter.

 Carrot and the stick